Rethinking Spatial Dimensions of Vision Transformers: Experiments

 \subsection{Object detection}

-We validate our backbones' performances through object detection on COCO dataset~\cite{lin2014coco} in DETR~\cite{carion2020detr} which is a transformer-based detector.
-We train each DETR with the different backbones including ResNet50, Vit-S, and our PiT-S. We follow the training setup of the original paper~\cite{carion2020detr}, but changed the image resolution to $600\times400$ and training epoch 150.
-To match spatial sizes of backbones' feature, we use dilated convolution~\cite{li2017dilate} in the pooling layer of PiT and the last block of ResNet.
+We validate PiT through object detection on COCO dataset~\cite{lin2014coco} in Deformable-DETR~\cite{zhu2020deformable}.
+We train the detectors with different backbones including ResNet50, ViT-S, and our PiT-S. We follow the training setup of the original paper~\cite{zhu2020deformable} except for the image resolution.
+Since the original image resolution is too large for transformer-based backbones, we halve the image resolution for training and test of all backbones.
+We use bounding box refinement and a two-stage scheme for the best performance~\cite{zhu2020deformable}.
+For multi-scale features for ViT-S, we use features at the 2nd, 8th, and 12th layers following the position of pooling layers on PiT.
+All detectors are trained for 50 epochs and the learning rate is dropped by factor 1/10 at 40 epochs.

 Table~\ref{table:detection} shows the measured AP score on val2017.
 The detector based on PiT-S outperforms the detector with ViT-S. It shows that the pooling layer of PiT is effective not only for ImageNet classification but also for pretrained backbone for object detection.
-ViT detector and PiT detector have almost the same throughput.
-Since PiT-S originally has a higher throughput than ViT-S, it is possible to maintain the same throughput even when the computation of PiT is increased by the dilated convolution at the pooling layer.
-Although PiT detector cannot beat the performance of the ResNet50 detector, PiT detector has higher throughput, and the training setting was also not tuned for PiT detector.
-Additional investigation on the training settings for PiT detector would improve the performance of the PiT detector.
+We measured single image latency with a random noise image at resolution $600\times400$ PiT based detector has lower latency than detector based on ResNet50 or ViT-S. Although PiT detector cannot beat the performance of the ResNet50 detector, PiT detector has better latency, and improvement over ViT-S is significant.
+Additional investigation on the training settings for PiT based detectors would improve the performance of the PiT detector.